civboot/fngi/notes/interfaces.md

 * There is no type unification.
 For instance you can't specify both the Animal and Equal interface simultaniously.
   * Instead, you would have to pass in two pointers.
-  * Or you have to have a AnimalEqualMethods struct and pass that in instead.
+  * Or you have to have a AnimalEqual struct and pass that in instead.
 * This doesn't implicitly support code generation: the compiler has no way to know that these functions are implemented for these types, and therefore can't generate code which uses this knowledge.
 All that is supported is minimalistic